R. K. Laxman Ki Duniya

-R. K. Laxman Ki Duniya was an Indian comedy TV show on SAB TV.
-It was based on the cartoons of famous cartoonist R. K. Laxman.
+R. K. Laxman Ki Duniya is an Indian comedy TV show on SAB TV.
+It was based on the cartoons of R. K. Laxman.
 The show revolved around the life of a common man, his joys and sorrows.

 Plot

 This TV series was based on the books and works of R. K. Laxman.
 The episodes and incidents would involve happenings in the life of The Common Man as depicted by Laxman over the years.

 The show focused on the character of Common Man who is a silent spectator of marching time.
 Common Man, confronts India's latest heartbreak with a kind of wry resignation.
 Meek and silent, he's a witness to everything: scheming politicians, gossiping housewives and rapacious bureaucrats.
 This character has been hugely successful because it represents Indians.